TABLE OF CONTENTS

 Be sure that your clients also understand your place in the will and testament industry.
 This will help avoid confusion and keep your business protected.

 To compete with attorneys and other businesses, ensure that your product offers something unique.
-Perhaps it is a discount for family document preparations or it is the amount of drafts your provider, it’s best to stand apart from the crowd.
+Perhaps it is a discount for family document preparations or it is the number of drafts your provider, it’s best to stand apart from the crowd.
 Whatever it is, approach this as you would any business, and find something special to offer.

 The best way to start this process is to find out what your direct competition currently offers.
 This way you can see what does and doesn’t work for them.
 Make a business plan for how to approach scaling and competing in your space.

 The document preparation industry is highly vulnerable to chargebacks.
 Dissatisfied customers or an incorrect company description may lead to a chargeback for your will and testament business.
 However the chargeback comes about, once it is in action, you have a low chance to prevent the backlash that comes with it.

 The best way to reduce this risk factor is to prevent the chargeback in the first place.
 Through your high risk payment processors you will be able to setup chargeback protection screening software that will help to notify you of a pending chargeback.
 This way you have a small window of time to handle it before the bank becomes aware.
 Adding this onto your merchant account will give you a leg up that no other mitigation procedures provide.

 Establishing a Payment Processor for your Business